 Originating in India, turmeric is known for being one of the healthiest spices in the world.
 One of its active components, curcumin, is the primary reason for turmeric’s golden color and its health benefits.

-- This compound, curcumin, is shown to block inflammatory molecules in our joints, helping to preserve joint tissue from damage.
-It also has anti-oxidant effects, benefiting not just your long-term joint health but also the brain, cardiovascular system, and more.1
+- This compound, curcumin, is shown to block inflammatory molecules in our joints, helping to protect joint tissue from damage.
+It also has anti-oxidant effects, benefiting not just your joint health but also the brain, cardiovascular system, and the gut.1

 AprèsFlex® Boswellia serrata (gum resin) (20% 3-O-acetyl-11-keto-ß-boswellic acid [AKBA]) – 100 mg